 Los Angeles City Center is a suburban neighborhood (based on population density) located in Los Angeles, California.

 Real estate in the City Center of Los Angeles, CA is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the City Center neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built before 1940.
+Many of the residences in the City Center neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built between 1940 and 1969.